rpominov/fun-task/docs/api-reference.md

 ```

 If any of given tasks fail, the result taks will also fail with the same error.
+In this case tasks that are still running are canceled.

 ```js
 Task.parallel([Task.of(2), Task.rejected(3)]).run(